Twiga Tracker is the largest giraffe GPS satellite tracking programme ever in Africa (‘twiga’ is Swahili for giraffe).

 To save giraffe in Africa, we need to gain a better understanding of where giraffe live, where they move and how they use their habitat.
 Twiga Tracker aims to track a minimum of 250 giraffe across their range with innovative GPS satellite solar units.
 So far, we have deployed tracking units in Botswana, Chad, DRC, Ethiopia, Namibia, Niger, Kenya, Uganda and Zimbabwe and initial data is showing some interesting results.

-Twiga Tracker is a collaborative initiative of some of the biggest names in field conservation and science: GCF has partnered with the Smithsonian Conservation Biology Institute and San Diego Zoo Global to achieve this logistically and financially ambitious goal.
+Twiga Tracker is a collaborative initiative of some of the biggest names in field conservation and science: GCF has partnered with the Smithsonian Conservation Biology Institute, San Diego Zoo Global and Wildlife Conservation Alliance to achieve this logistically and financially ambitious goal.